Best Alternatives to Lightyear in 2026

 What is the best alternative to Lightyear?

-eToro is the strongest alternative for most users — best for beginners and social/copy trading.
+Trading 212 is the strongest alternative for most users — best for low fees and uk investors.

 Why switch from Lightyear?